Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 18 Oktober 2025 10.34.24 UTC
+- WIB: Sabtu, 18 Oktober 2025 11.30.09 UTC
-- WITA: Sabtu, 18 Oktober 2025 11.34.24 UTC
+- WITA: Sabtu, 18 Oktober 2025 12.30.09 UTC
-- WIT: Sabtu, 18 Oktober 2025 12.34.24 UTC
+- WIT: Sabtu, 18 Oktober 2025 13.30.09 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

-Kategori: technology
+Kategori: nature